philippinespire/pire_lcwgs_data_processing/gotanco-chanos_chanos/2nd_sequencing_run/README.md

 # JobID: 2096213

 ```
 - Job stuck again.
 Identify the stragglers, and redo the run on them.
+KL 2023-08-11
 - Identified 104 stragglers.

 ```